formbricks/store/SECURITY.md

 ## Supported Versions

-Formbricks Store is currently in **beta** (pre-1.0 release).
+Formbricks Hub is currently in **beta** (pre-1.0 release).
 We provide security updates for:

 | Version | Supported          |
 | ------- | ------------------ |
 | Latest  | :white_check_mark: |
 | < Latest| :x:                |

-We recommend always using the latest version of Formbricks Store.
+We recommend always using the latest version of Formbricks Hub.

 ## Security Best Practices

 ### For Users

-When deploying Formbricks Store, please follow these security best practices:
+When deploying Formbricks Hub, please follow these security best practices:

 #### API Keys